Total Control© Map

 AT A GLANCE

-a total redesign of United Rentals' map feature, using real-time fleet visibility to provide actionable insights for better decision-making and improved operational control.
+a total redesign of United Rentals's map feature, using real-time fleet visibility to provide actionable insights for better decision-making and improved operational control.

 12+